Free Electron laser Radiation for Multidisciplinary Investigations

 |Pointing stability at the source||5 [urad]||5 [urad]|

-The 14th Call for user experiments at the FERMI FEL-1 and FEL-2 free-electron laser facilities, TeraFERMI, CITIUS and T-ReX laboratories, located at Elettra - Sincrotrone Trieste S.C.p.A., has been postponed from November 30th, 2022 to May 31st, 2023 at 23:59 (CET).
+The 15th Call for user experiments at the FERMI FEL-1 and FEL-2 free-electron laser facilities, TeraFERMI, CITIUS and T-ReX laboratories, located at Elettra - Sincrotrone Trieste S.C.p.A., has been postponed from November 30th, 2022 to May 31st, 2023 at 23:59 (CET).

 TeraFERMI also accepts off-line proposals for materials characterization with THz time domain spectroscopy in the linear regime.